-A winning addition to the Agastache color spectrum, the profusion of impressive racemes weaves a smoky blue-violet haze over stalwart stems and lance-shaped blue-green foliage that smells like anise.
-From July until the first frost, foot long warm-hued spires feature 2-lipped tubular flowers and rosy pink calyxes anchored in spaced whorls.
+A noteworthy addition to the genus’ color spectrum, plentiful racemes weave an impressive smoky blue-violet haze upon tall firm stems and, ample notched, lance-shaped green foliage that smells like anise.
+From July until the first frost, warm-hued 12 in. spires feature 2-lipped tubular flowers and rosy pink calyces anchored in spaced whorls.
+Exceptional as a container or mixed border specimen and easily maintained by an early pinching, this hardy clump-forming Agastache keeps our interest sparked when cooler nights dress the upright stalks and dapper leaves with a deep purple infusion.

 Size: 2' 0" – 3' 0" high x 2' 0" wide.